19 Jul 19

 For four seasons in a row Sam Bird has gone into the final round of the series with a slim mathematical chance of winning the championship that ultimately didn't come to pass.
-Alongside Sebastien Buemi and Lucas di Grassi, Bird is one of just three drivers to have a won a race in each of the three Formula E seasons to date, with a superb double win in New York (2017) as the highlight of his all-electric racing career.
+The British driver has won a race in every Formula E seasons to date, with a superb double win in New York (2017) as the highlight of his all-electric racing career.

 Bird first appeared on the karting scene in 2002 aged 15.
 Following a successful two-year stint racing karts competitively in the UK and Europe, the British driver won a scholarship to race in the inaugural season of Formula BMW with Carlin Motorsport, ending the year with three wins as one of the top rookie drivers.
 Bird remained in Formula BMW for a second season and eventually finishing as championship runner-up.
 Joining forces with Mercedes F1 for the Young Driver Test in Abu Dhabi, the Brit was named as their Reserve Driver for the 2011 season, helping the team with testing throughout the 2012 and 2013 seasons.